doug-wade/eleventy-garden/notes/trailsapp.md

 ## Client

 I would prefer to write the first client with [[tybalt]], and use a component library that is hosted in a web view for the mobile clients.
 I'm selfish and want to use my own web client to exercise it, and also the first client is mostly about a proof-of-concept -- most people will hopefully use a native app developed by other open-source teams.
+If we get frontend developers who are interested in contributing, though, we should try to use a framework which is better suited for collaboration, like React or Lit.

 There are two different groups of users, but I think we can serve them both from a single client.
 The two biggest use cases are end users sharing activity, and administrators editing trails and communities.
 I think we'll have a better time with an RBAC system, where users are granted permissions based on roles (user, moderator, admin) that progressively discloses more functionality on a single client than multiple clients for different roles (an admin dashboard and a consumer app, for instance).